daronphang/coding_resources/python/basics.md

 ```

 ## Mixin:
 Special kind of multiple inheritance.
-Cannot be instantiated by themselves.
+Not created with intention to run on its own.
+No limit on number of mixins that can be used to compose a new class.
 Useful when:
 - Want to provide alot of optional features for a class.
 - Want to use one particular feature in alot of different classes.